viragtripathi/crdb-sql-audit/README.md

 ## 📚 Rule Engine Format

 Rules are written in YAML and matched against each SQL line.
 Example:
+> 💡 This is also the default rule if you don't provide `--rules` param.

 ```yaml
 - id: malformed_dml_statements